HamsaVardhiniS/HamsaVardhiniS/README.md

 ---

-## 🌟 About Me
+## About Me

-🎓 Data Science student at **PSG College of Technology**
-🤖 Passionate about **Machine Learning, Deep Learning, NLP & AI Systems**
+I am a Data Science student at **PSG College of Technology** with a strong interest in **Machine Learning, Deep Learning, NLP, and AI-driven systems**.
-📊 Love turning **data → insights → decisions**
-⚙️ Enjoy building **analytical dashboards, intelligent models, and scalable AI workflows**
-📚 Constant learner | Research-driven | Problem solver
+My work focuses on transforming raw data into meaningful insights, building reliable predictive models, and developing scalable, production-ready analytical workflows.
+I value clarity, precision, and real-world impact in my work, and I am committed to continuous learning, research-oriented thinking, and solving problems with a data-centric approach.

 ---